-COH shall be the rolling average of the value of the total client orders handled, measured throughout each business day for the previous 6 months.
+COH shall be the rolling average of the value of the total client orders handled, measured throughout each business day for the previous 6 months, excluding the 3 most recent months.

 K-COH shall be the arithmetic mean of the daily values from the remaining 3 months multiplied by the relevant coefficient (0.1% and for cash trades and 0.01% for derivative trades).